shosti/gitslice/README.md

 ## Please be aware that one of git-slice dependencies `nodegit` doesnot properly work with `Node 9.x`, therefore until this problem is resolved we recommend that you to use `Node 8.x` instead.

-This utility can be used to take out foler from a git repository, fork it into a new git repository and eventually provide commands to sync changes between both the repositories.
+This utility can be used to take out folder(s) from a git repository, fork it into a new git repository and eventually provide commands to sync changes between both repositories.

 ## Commands
 ### git-slice init